Cirkit Designer Logo

 3. Overheating During Use:

-• Cause: Excessive current draw or poor ventilation.
+• Cause: Excessive current draw or short circuit.

-• Solution: Ensure the load does not exceed the maximum discharge current.
-Improve ventilation around the battery.
+• Solution: Ensure the load does not exceed the battery's maximum discharge current.
+Use a protection circuit.

 FAQs